elmicro/fhem_netio_4x_pm/README.md

 ![Enable JSON](https://raw.githubusercontent.com/elmicro/fhem_netio_4x_pm/master/images/netio4-enable-json.jpg)

 Open FHEM web interface in a browser window (e.g. http://192.168.178.123:8083) and define your NETIO_4x device, e.g.:

 `define MyNetio4All NETIO_4x 4All http://jsonuser:jsonpwd@192.168.178.99`

-Now the new device *MyNetio4All* can be found (and operated) under the *Everything* menu item.
+Now the new device *MyNetio4All* can be found (and accessed) under the *Everything* menu item.

 In the menu click *Save config* to preserve settings beyond a system restart.

-For a final test, switch on output 0 by entering the following command:
+For a final test, switch on the 1st output by entering the following command:

-´set MyNetio4All 0 1´
+`set MyNetio4All 1 1`

+Then, switch it off again:

+`set MyNetio4All 1 0`

 ### Command Reference